afishman/HidingTheSquid/README.md

 Type III Behaviour - https://www.youtube.com/watch?v=nWg-Lu5Xzm8

 This was the first non-tiny MATLAB project I have ever done... and I didn't enjoy the way they implemented OOP here so much.
 Also its proprietary-ness makes this code less accessible for many people.
-So I am sorry for this, and will try to make more my projects more accesible in the future :)
+In the future I'd like to make these things more accesible :)

 ------------
 Performing simulations: